SvenHerbers/FTMW_Binary_reader/README.md

 ### Example 4: Multiple 1GHz chirp broadband .dat files
 The PARIS broadband experiments typically work in 1 GHz steps, as do the Hannover-IMPACT experiments.
 This example shows how to stitch such broadband files together using a portion of the 234-Trifluoro-toluene spectrum.
 (Canadian Journal of Physics 17 October 2019 https://doi.org/10.1139/cjp-2019-0477)

-The range parameter is set to **501 MHz**.
+The range parameter is set to `rangeMHz = 501.0` MHz.
 The computation takes longer, and the console will show progress through the files.
-If you’ve run the script once and only want to re-plot results, consider setting forcecalc=0 to skip recalculation.
+If you’ve run the script once and only want to re-plot results, consider setting `forcecalc=False` to skip recalculation.
 Notice the many Doppler pairs found!
 ```
 stickspectrum       = True      # Produce stick spectrum (uses stickthreshold)